How to Be a Responsible Tourist: 30 Ethical Travel Tips

 - Do they contribute to community or environmental projects?

-You can also look for accommodations approved by Rainforest Alliance, EarthCheck and similar.
-These companies work with properties to help them to become more socially and environmentally aware.
-For example, One & Only Palmilla in Los Cabos, Mexico (and other One & Only hotels), along with many Sandals Resorts are EarthCheck “platinum” certified.
+This scientific certification organization works with properties to help them become more socially and environmentally aware.
+For example, One & Only Palmilla in Los Cabos, Mexico (and other One & Only hotels), along with many Sandals Resorts, are EarthCheck certified.

 In general, avoiding large chain hotels and staying at local family-owned hotels helps to drive money back into the local economy.